TanayaKangude/Javascript/README.md

 23. Implement program to print prime numbers between 1 to n.
 24. Implement program to check if the number  is prime or not.
 25. Implement program to check if the number  is prime or not using function.
+26. Implement program to return the value in function.